Industrial marketing: Origins and usage

-Historically, the marketing discipline made a distinction between industrial marketing and consumer goods marketing.
-During the 1980s, businesses shifted from industrial marketing to business marketing.
+During the 1980s, businesses shifted from industrial marketing to business marketing, although in 1989 Daniel McQuiston was still able to claim that the primary marketing objective remained "virtually the same" as it had been in 1934.

 Within a decade, the term business marketing had largely displaced industrial marketing.
-By the late 1990s, the term, B2B marketing, came into widespread use.
+By the late 1990s, the term B2B marketing came into widespread use.

-Industrial, or business-to-business (B2B) marketing
+Industrial or business-to-business (B2B) marketing

 Main features of the B2B selling process are: